naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

-            "base": "field or value to compare field_name to", "adjustment": "(optional) the adjustment field or value", "op": "(optional) operation, one of +, -, *, /, abs", "ignore_empty": "(optional) boolean, whether or not to ignore previous records where this field is empty" }
+            "base": "field or value to compare field_name to", "adjustment": "(optional) the adjustment field or value", "op": "(optional) operation, one of +, -, *, /, abs", "previous_record": "(optional) boolean, whether or not to compare to base in the previous record", "ignore_empty": "(optional) boolean, whether or not to ignore previous records where this field is empty" }
 }